eliminmax/mdpdf/README.md

 To install with the install script, run `./install.sh`

 If the `MDPDF_CSS_PATH` environment variable is set, `install.sh` will copy `custom.css` to that path.
 Otherwise, it will copy it to `~/.local/share/mdpdf/custom.css`.
-Similarly, if the `MDPDF_INSTALL_PATH` environment path is set the actual `mdpdf` executable is created there, otherwise, it's created at `~/.local/bin/mdpdf`, using `envsubst` to set the CSS path.
+Similarly, if the `MDPDF_INSTALL_PATH` environment path is set, the actual `mdpdf` executable is created there, otherwise, it's created at `~/.local/bin/mdpdf`, using `envsubst` to set the CSS path.

-**install.sh is written with the assumption that these variables contain the full file path (as in ~/path/to/custom.css instead of ~/path/to).
+**install.sh is written with the assumption that these variables contain the full file path (as in `~/path/to/custom.css` instead of `~/path/to`).
 It is provided for convinience, with no promise that it will work as intended**